git-userx/esp-trainer/README.md

 Because you are learning a new skill, slower is better than faster.

-If you find yourself frequently scoring 12 or more, write to the developer: Contact Russell Targ
+If you find yourself frequently scoring 12, write to the original developer: Contact Russell Targ https://espresearch.com/russells-contact-form/

 This game can provide the first steps toward experiencing and developing the psychic abilities hidden within us all.